minlaxz/esp8266-logs-google-sheets/README.md

 You can run `sh scripts/upload.sh` to upload the code, the configuration file and the key.

-Then, you can connect to the board with `sh scripts/minicon.sh` command to check if everything works fine.
+Then, you can find out some ways to connect to the board with `sh scripts/minicom.sh` command to check if everything works fine.

 ### Configuration mode